-Once you have identified the intent of each keyword, then make sure your offer and sales message matches.
+Once you have identified the intent of each keyword, then make sure your offer and sales message match.
 If not, then now is the time to rethink your offer so you don’t waste money advertising something your prospect doesn’t want.
-If you’re confident your offer matches the intent of the keywords, then move on to step 3.
+If you’re confident that your offer matches the intent of the keywords, then move on to Step 3.

 Step 3.
 Repeat Your Sales Message Throughout Your Sales Funnel

 This is the step that many advertisers screw up because of Campaign Tunnel Vision.
-It’s critical to review every step in the mind map you created in step 1 and ensure you have a consistent message from ad to landing page to phone calls, emails, or in person meetings.
+It’s critical to review every step in the mind map you created in Step 1 and ensure you have a consistent message from the ad to the landing page to phone calls, emails, or in-person meetings.
 Remember, if your prospect becomes confused or loses trust because your message changes, then she is simply going to click the back button to check out your competitors.

 For example, if you’re advertising a “free teeth whitening with your first dentist visit” in your ads, then make sure your landing page prominently displays the same offer.
 By prominently, I mean it should be the first thing your prospect will see when your page loads up.
 Your prospect clicked on your ad because the offer was exactly what she was looking for, so don’t screw up the sale with inconsistent text and images.
 Reiterate the exact same offer and then move on to supporting sales copy and your call to action.

 If you haven’t already, then I encourage you to create a mind map of your entire sales funnel from keyword to closed sale.
 Then take a look at the keywords in your account and group them by the intent of the prospect searching.
 At this point, you may see a problem with your existing offer that would never have been solved via traditional AdWords optimization techniques.